-Following the 2013 Legislative General Session, 478 bills have or will become law.
-The Utah Administrative Rulemaking Act, at Subsection 63G-3-301(13), requires agencies to file administrative rules mandated by legislation within 180 days of the bill’s effective date.
+Many of the bills passed during the 2014 General Session specifically require agencies to make rules.
+The Utah Administrative Rulemaking Act, at Subsection 63G-3-301(13), requires agencies to file administrative rules specifically required by legislation within 180 days of the bill’s effective date.